-- How do we know when we can't sort something out and should get help? ٠ - How do we feel when we have a problem we can't sort out? • - What would happen if you just asked for help first (without trying to sort things out yourself)? - What would happen if the other children snatched the bowl off Allen?
-Or all started yelling at him? - Allen didn't know what the word 'mean' meant.
-How does it feel if someone is mean to you? - The other children thought Allen was a little bit mean 'kinda mean'?
-Do you always have to do • something if someone is a little bit mean to you? (intended to lead to discussion of the possibilities of ignoring someone else's behaviour as a solution on some occasions) - Why is it important to be kind to each other? - Why is it important to listen to other children?
-What happens if we don't listen to each other? - Are friends 'mean' to each other?
-If someone is mean to you and keeps being mean to you, are they • your friend?
+- How do we know when we can't sort something out and should get help? - How do we feel when we have a problem we can't sort out? - What might happen if you just asked for help without trying to sort things out yourself? - What would happen if the other children snatched the bowl off Allen?
+Or all started yelling at him? - How does it feel if someone is mean to you? - The other children thought Allen was a little bit mean 'kinda mean'?
+Do you always have to do something if someone is a little bit mean to you? (intended to lead to discussion of the value of ignoring someone else's behaviour as a solution on some occasions) - Why is it important to be kind to each other? - What is the difference between hearing and listening?
+We can't shut our ears (like we can our eyes), but sometimes we hear things but we don't really listen to them.
+What might stop us listening to other people? - Why is it important to listen to other people? - What would it be like if everyone was talking all the time and nobody did any listening? - Are friends 'mean' to each other?
+If someone is mean to you and keeps being mean to you, are they your friend?